 Doctoral-level Program: 100 %

 Credit Hours: 60

 Tuition Cost: Refer to Credit Hour Rates for Graduate Students on the UK Tuition and Mandatory Fees page.

 Refund Policies: You can find tuition refund policies, deadlines, amounts, and other important information on the UK Student Account Services website.

-Both specialty areas are available to be completed online and on-campus.
+Both specialty areas are available to be completed online.
 Students must be comfortable using a variety of technology in order to successfully participate in and complete all programs available through this academic unit.